 In a short period, the ubiquitin tagging hypothesis received substantial support.
-For example, Chin and colleagues injected into HeLa cells labeled ubiquitin and hemoglobin and denatured the injected hemoglobin by oxidizing it with phenylhydrazine.
-They found that ubiquitin conjugation to globin was markedly enhanced by denaturation of hemoglobin and the concentration of globin-ubiquitin conjugates was proportional to the rate of hemoglobin degradation (60).
-Hershko and colleagues observed a similar correlation for abnormal, amino acid analogue-containing short-lived proteins (61).
-A previously isolated cell cycle arrest mutant that loses the ubiquitin-histone H2A adduct at the permissive temperature (62), was found by Finley, Ciechanover and Varshavsky to harbor a thermolabile E1 (63).
-Following heat inactivation, the cells fail to degrade normal short-lived proteins (64).
-Although the cells did not provide direct evidence for substrate ubiquitination as a destruction signal, they still provided the strongest direct linkage between ubiquitin conjugation and degradation.
+For example, Chin and co-workers injected into HeLa cells labelled ubiquitin and hemoglobin and denatured the injected hemoglobin by oxidizing it with phenylhydrazine.
+They found that ubiquitin conjugation to globin is markedly enhanced by denaturation of hemoglobin and the concentration of globin-ubiquitin conjugates was proportional to the rate of hemoglobin degradation.
+60 Hershko et al. 61 observed a similar correlation for abnormal, aminoacid analogue-containing short-lived proteins.
+A previously isolated cell cycle arrest mutant that loses the ubiquitinhistone H2A adduct at the permissive temperature62 was found by Finley, Ciechanover and Varshavsky to harbor a thermolabile E1.63 Following heat inactivation, the cells fail to degrade normal short-lived proteins.64 Although the cells did not provide direct evidence for substrate ubiquitination as a destruction signal, they still provided the strongest direct linkage between ubiquitin conjugation and degradation.

 At this point, the only missing link was the identification of the downstream protease that would specifically recognize ubiquitinated substrates.
-Tanaka and colleagues identified a second ATP-requiring step in the reticulocyte proteolytic system, which occurred after ubiquitin conjugation (65), and Hershko and colleagues demonstrated that the energy was required for conjugate degradation (66).
-An important advance in the field was a discovery by Hough and colleagues, who partially purified and characterized a high-molecular mass alkaline protease that degraded ubiquitin adducts of lysozyme but not untagged lysozyme, in an ATP-dependent mode (67).
-This protease which was later called the 26S proteasome (see below), provided all the necessary criteria for being the specific proteolytic arm of the ubiquitin system.
-This finding was confirmed, and the protease was further characterized by Waxman and colleagues who found that it was an unusually large, ~ 1.5 MDa enzyme, unlike any other known protease (68).
-A further advance in the field was the discovery (69) that a smaller neutral multi-subunit 20S protease complex that was discovered together with the larger 26S complex, was similar to a "multicatalytic proteinase complex" (MCP) that had been described earlier in bovine pituitary gland by Wilk and Orlowski (70).
-This 20S protease was ATP-independent and has different catalytic activities, cleaving on the carboxy-terminal side of hydrophobic, basic and acidic residues.
-Hough and colleagues raised the possibility - although they did not show it experimentally - that this 20S protease could be a part of the larger 26S protease that degrades the ubiquitin adducts (69).
-Later studies showed that indeed, the 20S complex is the core catalytic particle of the larger 26S complex (71, 72).
-However, a strong evidence that the active 'mushroom'-shaped 26S protease was generated through the assembly of two distinct sub-complexes - the catalytic 20S cylinder-like MCP and an additional 19S ball-shaped sub-complex (that was predicted to have a regulatory role) was provided only in the early 1990s by Hoffman and colleagues (73) who mixed the two purified particles and generated the active 26S enzyme.
+Tanaka et al.65 identified a second ATP-requiring step in the reticulocyte proteolytic system, which occurred after ubiquitin conjugation, and Hershko et al. 66 demonstrated that the energy is required for conjugate degradation.
+An important advance in the field was a discovery by Hough and co-workers, who partially purified and characterized a high-molecular mass alkaline protease that degraded ubiquitin adducts of lysozyme but not untagged lysozyme, in an ATP-dependent mode.
+67 This protease which was later called the 26S proteasome (see below) provided all the necessary criteria for being the specific proteolytic arm of the ubiquitin system.
+This finding was confirmed, and the protease was further characterized by Waxman et al.,68 who found that it is an unusually large, $\sim 1.5 \, \text{MDa}$ enzyme, unlike any other known protease.
+A further advance in the field was the discovery69 that a smaller neutral multisubunit 20S protease complex that was discovered together with the larger 26S complex, is similar to a 'multicatalytic proteinase complex' (MCP) that was described earlier in bovine pituitary gland by Wilk and Orlowski.
+70 This 20S protease is ATPindependent and has different catalytic activities, cleaving on the carboxy-terminal side of hydrophobic, basic and acidic residues.
+Hough et al. 69 raised the possibility - although they did not show it experimentally - that this 20S protease can be a part of the larger 26S protease that degrades the ubiquitin adducts.
+Later studies showed that indeed, the 20S complex is the core catalytic particle of the larger 26S complex.
+71,72 However, a strong evidence that the active 'mushroom'shaped 26S protease is generated through the assembly of two distinct subcomplexes - the catalytic 20S cylinder-like MCP and an additional 19S ball-shaped subcomplex (that was predicted to have a regulatory role) - was provided only in the early 1990s by Hoffman et al., 73 who mixed the two purified particles and generated the active 26S enzyme.